 Submitting False Insurance Claims

-Most patients will pay for their health care costs through a private insurance company or a medical insurance program offered by the government.
+Most patients pay for their health care costs through a private insurance company or a government-sponsored medical insurance program.
 The administrative procedures for processing health care payments are often confusing and complex, influencing many people with ill motives to commit fraud.

 Many healthcare fraud cases are directly connected to government programs such as Medi-Cal, which is primarily designed to help low-income and elderly patients.

-For example, a routine physical at a doctor's office will typically involve the patient completing many different forms.
-Likewise, the doctor and staff will have their forms to complete that include billing statements based on complicated actuary tables.
+For instance, a routine physical at a doctor's office often involves the patient filling out numerous forms.
+Similarly, the doctor and staff have their own set of forms to complete, including billing statements based on complex actuary tables.
+This complexity can lead to innocent errors that may be misconstrued as fraud.

 In all the chaos and confusion in medical billing procedures, fraudsters believe their illegal actions will go unnoticed as they fall through the cracks in the system.
 Our California criminal defense lawyers will cover this topic in more detail below in this article.